2025 Speakers

 Jose W. Fernandez

-Jose W. Fernandez is the U.S. Under Secretary of State for Economic Growth, Energy, and the Environment, where he leads diplomatic and strategic efforts on global supply chains, energy security, climate resilience, and emerging technologies—key pillars of U.S. economic statecraft and national security.
-He also represents the United States as Alternate Governor to the World Bank, EBRD, and IDB, shaping global economic development priorities that intersect with geopolitical competition and critical resource access.
+Jose W. Fernandez was the U.S. Under Secretary of State for Economic Growth, Energy, and the Environment, where he led diplomatic and strategic efforts on global supply chains, energy security, climate resilience, and emerging technologies—key pillars of U.S. economic statecraft and national security.
+He also represented the United States as Alternate Governor to the World Bank, EBRD, and IDB, shaping global economic development priorities that intersect with geopolitical competition and critical resource access.
 From 2009 to 2013, he served as Assistant Secretary of State for Economic, Energy, and Business Affairs.

 Prior to public service, he was a partner at Gibson Dunn, specializing in international mergers and finance in high-stakes sectors including energy, water, and telecommunications.
 A member of the Council on Foreign Relations, he has held leadership roles on nonprofit and academic boards.
 Fernandez holds a JD from Columbia Law School and a BA from Dartmouth College.